sahib/libmunin/README.rst

 Introduction
 ============

-``libmunin`` is a fancy music recomnendations library which is based on datamining algorithms of all kind. `Bonus:` It's able to learn from you!
+``libmunin`` is a fancy music recommendations library which is based on datamining algorithms of all kind. `Bonus:` It's able to learn from you!
 I write it for my bachelor thesis and therefore it's still in developement.